Allen Robinson: Los Angeles Rams

 On March 17, 2022, Robinson signed a three-year, $46.5 million contract with the Los Angeles Rams.
 Robinson started the first 10 games of the season, catching 33 passes for 339 yards and three touchdowns.
 On November 27, it was announced that Robinson would undergo season–ending surgery to repair a foot injury.
 He was placed on injured reserve on November 29.

 Pittsburgh Steelers

 On April 21, 2023, Robinson was traded to the Pittsburgh Steelers for a swap of 2023 seventh-round picks.
 He started in all 17 regular season games for the Steelers.
 He finished with 34 receptions for 280 receiving yards.

 On March 8, 2024, Robinson was released by the Steelers.

 New York Giants

 On May 9, 2024, Robinson signed with the New York Giants.
 On August 27, the Giants released Robinson.

 Detroit Lions

 On August 28, 2024, Robinson was signed to the Detroit Lions practice squad.
 He was promoted to the active roster on September 26.
 In the 2024 season, he appeared in 12 games and finished with three receptions for 30 yards.

+After not playing in 2025, Robinson announced his retirement on August 24, 2026.